zaiisao/Documentation/en/Agora Platform/terms.md

 > The gaming profile applies to the Agora Gaming SDK only.

-### UID
+### <a name="username"></a>Username

-A user ID (UID) identifies a user in the channel.
-Each user in the same channel should have a unique uid.
+A username identifies a user in the channel.
+Each user in the same channel should have a unique username.

-If you leave the uid empty or set it as 0, the SDK will automatically assign a UID for you.
+Agora supports two types of usernames, integer (UID) and string (User Account).
+You can choose one type to identify the users.
+Ensure that all the users in a channel use the same type of username.

 ### Stream